GU4243-ADS/spring2018-project1-yujiehu/README.md

-Their percentage of emotional words
+Their percentage of emotional words.

 ![image](figs/unnamed-chunk-31-1.png)